-- Bachelor of Arts (Media and Communications);
+- Bachelor of Arts in Business Communication;

 - Bachelor of Commerce; and

 - Master of Business Administration.

 UCW is governed by two senior governing bodies (bicameral governance), which share authority over decisions:

 - Board of Governance, which has fiduciary, legal, and financial responsibility for UCW, and - Academic Council, which governs the University's academic affairs.